corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 #### Indirect data source via SMR Service Location

 For all CA related signing tasks (CSRs and CRLs), a global data source for getting the unsigned data and persisting the signed data needs to be defined.
-This is ENM location of CA related part of Signable Material Retriever Service.
+This is CENM location of CA related part of Signable Material Retriever Service.

 For all non CA related signing tasks (Network Maps and Network Parameters), a global data source for getting the unsigned data and persisting the signed data needs to be defined.
-This is ENM location of non CA related part of Signable Material Retriever Service.
+This is CENM location of non CA related part of Signable Material Retriever Service.

 {{< note >}}
 Communication with the configured SMR Service location can be configured to use SSL for a secure, encrypted connection.
 This is strongly recommended for production deployments.
-See [Configuring the ENM services to use SSL](enm-with-ssl.md) for more information.
+See [Configuring the CENM services to use SSL](enm-with-ssl.md) for more information.

 {{< /note >}}